Kong/insomnia/packages/insomnia-smoke-test/README.md

   });
 });
 ```
-When you raise a PR, paste a screenshot of the test results showing at least 20 successful iterations.
+When raising a PR, paste a screenshot of the test results showing at least 20 successful iterations.